earthstar-project/earthstar/README.md

 When the app wants to delete a key:
 * write it the usual way using `"null"` as the value
 * this acts as a tombstone
-* this tombstone value may be app-dependent, it's not part of the core keywing spec (TODO?)
+* this tombstone value may be app-dependent, it's not part of the core Earthstar spec (TODO?)
 * tombstones will be returned from queries just like other values

 ### Sync over duplex streams: